[Planet Surface]

 [Bridge]

-KIM: You'd think with warp technology, they would have encountered other alien life before
+You'd think with warp technology, they would have encountered other

-CHAKOTAY: You'd think with warp technology, they wouldn't be living like this.
+With warp technology, they wouldn't be living like this.
+Captain.

 [Bridge]

-CHAKOTAY [OC]: Captain, have you had any unusual readings that might explain the images of
+[OC]: Have you had any unusual readings that might explain the images

 JANEWAY: Images?